-1)Single Major File: Claims with a single unit of one separately payable procedure (SI= S, T, or V which are called "major" procedures, including codes with status indicator Q3), all of which will be used in rate setting; claims with only one unit of a status indicator Q1 code that was an STV-packaged code where there was no other code on the claim with status indicator S, T or V, on the same claim on the same date; or claims where there was a status indicator Q2 (T-packaged) code with one unit where there was no code with a status indicator S, T, or V on the same claim on the same date (n=48,749,624).
+1)Single Major File: Claims with a single unit of one separately payable procedure (SI=S, T, or V, which are called "major" procedures, including codes with status indicator Q3); claims with one unit of a status indicator Q1 (STV-packaged) code and no other code with a status indicator of S, T, or V on the same claim on the same date; or claims with only one unit of a status indicator Q2 (T-packaged) code and no other code with a status indicator of S, T, or V on the same claim on the same date.
+All of these single major claims will be used in ratesetting (n=53,221,946).

-We also include claims with services assigned to proposed status indicator "J1" in this category.
-These claims receive special processing under the CY 2015 comprehensive APC policy discussed in section II.A.2.e. of the CY 2015 OPPS/ASC proposed rule.
-Additional information on how comprehensive APC claims are processed is available in the "Comprehensive APC Payment Rates" section at the end of this document.
+We also include claims with services assigned to final status indicator J1 and J2 in this category.
+These claims receive special processing under the CY 2016 comprehensive APC policy discussed in section II.A.2.e. of the CY 2016 OPPS/ASC final rule.

-2)Multiple Major File: Claims with more than one separately payable procedure and/or multiple units of "major" procedures, including codes with status indicator "Q3"; claims with code that has a status indicator "Q2" that has been designated as major and separately paid (no procedure with a status indicator "T" on the same date of service and no higher weighted Q2 code on the same date of service); claims that contain conditional and independent bilateral codes when the bilateral modifier is attached to the code.

-Multiple major claims are examined carefully in stage 3 for dates of service and content to see if they can be divided into simulated or "pseudo" single claims. (n=21,423,423)
+2)Multiple Major File: Claims with more than one separately payable procedure and/or multiple units of "major" procedures, including codes with status indicator Q3; claims with a status indicator Q2 code that has been designated as major and separately paid (no procedure with a status indicator T on the same date of service and no higher weighted Q2 code on the same date of service); or claims that contain conditional and independent bilateral codes when the bilateral modifier is attached to the code.
+Multiple major claims are examined carefully in STAGE 3 for dates of service and content to see if they can be divided into simulated or "pseudo" single claims (n=22,522,451).

-- 3)Single Minor File: Claims with a single unit of a single HCPCS to which we assigned the status indicator of N (packaged item or service), F, G, H, K, L, R, or U (n=5,371,209).
-We retain this file in case we have to make last minute changes to packaging criteria. - 4)Multiple Minor File: Claims with multiple HCPCS codes, multiple services on the same date of service, and/or that have multiple units of one or more procedure codes with status indicator of F, G, H, K, L, N, R, or U; claims containing status indicator Q1 (STV-packaged) or status indicator Q2 (T-packaged) codes with more than one unit of the code or more than one line of these codes on the same date of service and no other separately paid procedures (n = 30,719,999). - 5) Non-OPPS claims: These claims have no services payable under OPPS on the claim and are excluded (n=7,954,404).
+- 3)Single Minor File: Claims with a single unit of a single HCPCS with the status indicator of N (packaged item or service), F, G, H, K, L, R, or U (n=5,953,910).
+We retain this file in case we have to make last minute changes to packaging criteria. - 4)Multiple Minor File: Claims with multiple HCPCS codes, multiple services on the same date of service, and/or multiple units of one or more procedure codes with status indicator of F, G, H, K, L, N, R, or U; claims containing status indicator Q1 (STV-packaged) or status indicator Q2 (T-packaged) codes with more than one unit of the code or more than one line of these codes on the same date of service and no other separately paid procedures (n=31,358,762). - 5) Non-OPPS claims: These claims have no services payable under OPPS on the claim and are excluded (n=8,625,792).
 These claims have codes paid under other fee schedules such as the DMEPOS fee schedule and physician fee schedule.
 These claims have no major or minor procedures on them.
-The only procedure codes on these claims have a status indicator other than J1, S, T, V, N, F, G, H, K, L, R, or U.
+The only procedure codes on these claims have a status indicator other than J1, J2, S, T, V, N, F, G, H, K, L, R, or U.